ystv/ffmpeg-scripts/README.md

 # ffmpeg-scripts

-FFmpeg scripts used by YSTV
+FFmpeg scripts used by YSTV.

 [streamRTMP.sh](streamRTMP.sh)
 Used during live drama, better low latency performance but heavier load on the streaming computer.